 Project Monitoring and Controlling Phase

-This parallel stage keeps the project on track and aligned with its initial purpose, while allowing teams to correct course where necessary.
+This parallel stage keeps the project on track and lined up with its initial purpose, allowing teams to correct course where necessary.

 What is the monitoring and controlling phase?

 In the project life cycle, the project monitoring and control phase happens in tandem with the execution phase.
 What it involves depends on how a project is organized and defined.

 Project management monitoring and controlling means actively reviewing the status of your project as it proceeds, evaluating potential obstacles, and implementing necessary changes.

 During this phase, organizations need to juggle several responsibilities, including:

 - Staying within budget

 - Managing risk

 Here’s a review of the parallel processes you’ll need to prioritize while monitoring and controlling in project management.